Student Conduct

 Responsibilities of Student Clubs, Organizations and Affiliated College Groups

-A student club, organization or group affiliated with the College shall be deemed responsible for acts of prohibited conduct committed by individuals when such acts meet one or more of the following criteria:
+A student club, organization or group affiliated with the College shall be deemed responsible for acts of prohibited conduct committed by individuals when such acts meet one or more of the following criteria.
+The following is a non-exhaustive list.

-• Are mandated, sponsored, approved, or encouraged by the group or organization, whether explicitly or implicitly; or
+• Are mandated, sponsored, approved, or encouraged by the group or organization, whether explicitly or implicitly

-• Takes place in the context of a tradition, custom or past practice of the group or organization; or
+• Takes place in the context of a tradition, custom or past practice of the group or organization

 • Are reasonably foreseeable because of an activity carried on by the student organization or affiliated College group.